ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 #### Procfs & Sysfs Emulation

-Another feature of Enhanced Container Isolation is that inside each container, the procfs (i.e., "/proc") and sysfs (i.e., "/sys") filesystems are partially emulated.
+Another feature of Enhanced Container Isolation is that inside each container, the procfs ("/proc") and sysfs ("/sys") filesystems are partially emulated.
 This serves several purposes, such as hiding sensitive host information inside the container and namespacing host kernel resources that are not yet namespaced by the Linux kernel itself.

-As a simple example, when Enhanced Container Isolation is enabled the "/proc/uptime" file shows the uptime of the container itself, not that of the Docker Desktop Linux VM:
+As a simple example, when Enhanced Container Isolation is enabled the `/proc/uptime` file shows the uptime of the container itself, not that of the Docker Desktop Linux VM:

 ```